vishnevskiy/zookeeper-elixir/README.md

 # Usage

-The code is fairly documented and  as tests and typespecs so just reading it should provide all the information needed to use the library effectively.
+The code is fairly documented and has tests and typespecs so just reading it should provide all the information needed to use the library effectively.

 ```elixir